yanqiangyu/Games/README.md

 	Stay calm and have fun!

+# For developers

-# For developers, the multiplayer game rule engine has a AI auto player interface that you can extend for more intelligent game play.
+The multiplayer game rule engine has a AI auto player interface that you can extend for more intelligent game play.

 	To test this without the time consuming human UI, run this program.